 American Fork Canyon

-Mount Timpanogos has an elevation of 11,749 feet and is Utah’s second highest mountain.
+Mount Timpanogos has an elevation of 11,749 feet and is Utah’s ninth highest mountain.

 Martin Hansen was following mountain lion tracks when he discovered Hansen Cave in 1887.
 Hansen Cave along with two other caves discovered later make up Timpanogos Cave.